beetapp/beeteos-js/README.md

 ### Library injection

-Powerful and easy way to integrate Beet is by using injection.
-Not supported for all chains yet.
+Powerful and easy way to integrate Beeteos is by using injection.

 List of supported blockchains:

  - BitShares
+ - EOS
+ - TUSC
- - Steem
+ - TLOS
- - BinanceChain
+ - BEOS
- - Bitcoin
+ - Bitshares testnet